 Avoid Late Night Exercise and Start Exercising Earlier in the Day

 Avoid strenuous exercise 4 hours before bed.
 Your body needs time to relax and wind down.
 Cardiovascular exercise can be very helpful for fixing sleeplessness, but it is best done during the morning or afternoon.
 If you are not one to exercise and suffer from sleeping issues, try incorporating exercise into your schedule.
-Going for a nice walk or doing some gentle yoga can be a great way to get your body moving and a great way to rebalance your internal clock.
+Going for a nice walk can be a great way to get your body moving and a great way to rebalance your internal clock.

 Meditation and Guided Relaxation

 Try practicing a mindfulness exercise or meditation.
 Meditation has been found to be extremely calming to the body and mind and studies have shown that meditation can not only improve sleep hours and sleep quality, but improve wakefulness and alertness during the day.
 There are a number of free resources available to start you on a meditation journey, including podcasts, apps, and videos with guided meditations.
-We also offer meditation sessions at Arogya on Wednesday evenings.
+We also offer guided meditation at Arogya.
 If you are interested in trying it out, please contact us at 203-226-2682.

 Acupuncture and Chinese Medicine

 From my personal experience, acupuncture and Chinese herbs were my saving grace during times of insomnia and waking up in the middle of the night.
 Even though I was eating right, exercising, and avoiding caffeine and sugars, I would still find myself waking up at 2:00 or 3:00 am, fully charged and ready for the day.
 I would lay in bed awake and then the whole next day, be tired and groggy.
 It was acupuncture and Chinese medicine that turned out to be the ultimate solution for my sleeping issues.